 Concerned about sustainability and ethical issues, Silvia manufactures locally and fairly with green luxury fabrics, vintage kimono and obi silks, with each piece perfectly tailored and hand-finished.

-In 2007 she returned to Manchester, settling down in her favourite city once again, this time working for the vintage and upcycling boutiques of the Northern Quarter as designer and maker, and then from her own studio at the Hot Spur Press.Silvia was a finalist in the 2009 “Best Of” Manchester Fashion Awards with the collection “Silverclub” designed in collaboration with German fashion designer Constanze Friedrichs, and two of the companies she has worked for have won that same prize with her on board: Rags to Bitches (2008 and 2009) and The Junk Shop (2011).
+In 2007 she returned to Manchester, settling down in her favourite city once again, this time working for the vintage and upcycling boutiques of the Northern Quarter as designer and maker, and then from her own studio in that same area..Silvia was a finalist in the 2009 “Best Of” Manchester Fashion Awards with the collection “Silverclub” designed in collaboration with German fashion designer Constanze Friedrichs, and two of the companies she has worked for have won that same prize with her on board: Rags to Bitches (2008 and 2009) and The Junk Shop (2011).